Tampa Bay Sun FC

-Tampa Bay Sun Football Club is an American professional women's soccer club based in Tampa, Florida, that competes in the Gainbridge Super League (USLS).
+Tampa Bay Sun Football Club is an American professional women's soccer club based in Tampa, Florida, that competes in the USL Super League (USLS).
 Founded in 2023, the team played its inaugural season in the 2024–25 USLS season.
 Tampa Bay Sun FC is owned by real estate developer and investor Darryl Shaw, Bern's Steak House owner David Laxer, and former BluePearl executive Jeff Fox.

 History

 Establishment

 The Tampa Bay area was named as one of the initial USL Super League markets on May 16, 2023.
 On July 15, 2023, South Florida Bulls women's soccer head coach Denise Schilte-Brown was named as Sun's first-ever head coach, and former FIFA referee Christina Unkel was named as club president.

 Inaugural season

 On April 23, 2024.
 Erika Tymrak was the first player signed to the inaugural roster, followed by Jordyn Listro and Domi Richardson on the same day.

 On May 23, 2024, the club announced their home opener would be against Dallas Trinity FC on August 18, 2024.
 The match was the third ever match played for the USL Super League.

 On September 8, 2024, Tampa Bay earned their first win, defeating Lexington SC 3–2 on the road.
 On November 2, 2024, Tampa Bay earned their first home win, defeating Lexington 3–1.

 In March 2025, Tampa Bay became the first USLS team to host a National Women's Soccer League team in a friendly, playing NJ/NY Gotham FC to a 1–1 draw.

 Tampa Bay Sun FC defeated Fort Lauderdale United FC in the 2025 USL Super League Championship game to win the league title in their inaugural season.